grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/06 Grafana Plugin.md

 If you want to configure other settings at this point, you can use [this sample values.yaml file](https://github.com/grafana/helm-charts/blob/main/charts/grafana/values.yaml) as a guide.
 When you're done, save the file locally.

-Add the Grafana Helm Charts repo to Helm:
+Add the Grafana Helm Charts repository to Helm:

 ```bash
 helm repo add grafana https://grafana.github.io/helm-charts